P4ELTE/t4p4s/README.md

     - To get T₄P₄S only without the third party libraries: `git clone --recursive https://github.com/P4ELTE/t4p4s`
     - To update a previous T₄P₄S checkout, execute this command in its directory: `git pull --recurse-submodules`
+    - If you rerun `bootstrap-t4p4s.sh`, the previously installed content will be put in a backup directory.

 - Without the `.` at the beginning of the line, the environment variables will not be usable immediately.
     - In that case, you can either open a new terminal, or run `. ./t4p4s_environment_variables.sh`